rextechs/AzureIoTBootcamp/Day1-HOL2.md

 ## Step 5 : Create Azure Container Registry (ACR)

-You need a container registry to push your app image to once the image is built.
-Once your image is available in a container registry, you will deploy directly from that registry.
+You need a container registry where your app image can be stored online after the image is built.
+Once your image is available in a container registry, you can deploy directly from that registry to IoT Edge.
+Please keep in mind, the ACR can be used to stored multiple images.
+We'll create a new Azure Container Registry for this lab.

 ### Step 5.1 : Create Azure Container Registry

 1. Sign in to the [Azure Portal](https://portal.azure.com/)

-1. Create **Container Registry**
+2. Create **Container Registry**
     **Create a resource** -> **Containers** -> **Container Registry**

     ![AcrCreate1](images/IoTEnt-Lab/ACR-Create1.png)